TheFodfather/wms/README.md

-# Warehouse Management System - Senior Developer Take-Home Test
+# Warehouse Management System

 This project is a lightweight Warehouse Management System (WMS) built with ASP.NET Core MVC, following modern architectural best practices.
-It was designed to demonstrate a maintainable, scalable, and robust application structure suitable for a senior-level role.
+It was designed to demonstrate a maintainable, scalable, and robust application structure.

 ## Features